 In hindsight, there are a number of things that could have been handled better.

 As companies grow, they have to realize that what worked in the past when there were only a few employees would not be sufficient in the future.
 Processes and tools should be in place and scalable to the growing needs of the organizations.
 In regards to SmFedCon, this was not the case.
 Although the company was growing rapidly it did not invest in processes and tools that could have helped it become a well-oiled machine.
-In the case of an online employee portal it was a necessity not a luxury since a vast majority of the employees were not on corporate locations but they still needed to access correct version of documentation and be able to collaborate with other team members.
+In the case of an online employee portal, it was a necessity not a luxury since a vast majority of the employees were not on corporate locations but they still needed to access the correct version of the documentation and be able to collaborate with other team members.

 Framing the Problem

-When CIO joined SmFedCon, the problem with documentation management, project management and team collaboration was not defined.
+When CIO joined SmFedCon, the problem with documentation management, project management, and team collaboration was not defined.
 There was no framing of what was going on.
-Although CIO was were not hired to improve operations but suspected that it might have been one of underlying Blink moments that the CEO had.
-CIO suspected this because CIO had worked with CEO as a consultant and helped one of SmFedCon’s clients improve operations.
+Although CIO was were not hired to improve operations but suspected that it might have been one of the underlying Blink moments that the CEO had.
+CIO suspected this because CIO had worked with the CEO as a consultant and helped one of SmFedCon’s clients improve operations.
 It would have been advantageous to the company if they had given CIO the opportunity to conduct a thorough study of the company to see what other areas could be improved upon.

 Biases – We all had them

-In the decision-making process for the online employee portal there were definitely some biases from all actors.
-CIO’s bias came from working with small business in the past where cost was always a major issue.
-Additionally, in those organizations CIO was responsible for recognizing patterns and improving operations and thus tried to do the same with SmFedCon.
-Due to CIO’s background in technology, CIO believed that most operational issues can be solved through well thought out management and technology systems which was another bias.
+In the decision-making process for the online employee portal, there were definitely some biases from all actors.
+CIO’s bias came from working with small businesses in the past where cost was always a major issue.
+Additionally, in those organizations, CIO was responsible for recognizing patterns and improving operations and thus tried to do the same with SmFedCon.
+Due to CIO’s background in technology, CIO believed that most operational issues can be solved through well thought out management and technology systems which were another bias.
 CIO’s decision not to get buy-in from the CFO prior to giving the 2-page business case and not getting CFO involved in determining the project budget stemmed from an unpleasant experience working with a previous CFO.
 All of this played into the CIO developing the business case without working with the CFO.

 There were some biases from the CFO as well.
 Since CFO handled IT before CIO joined, it seems like CFO was reluctant in giving up control.
-As CIO looks back, s/he remember an incident where the CEO had to have a closed door meeting with CFO so that CEO would give CIO login credentials for a corporate system.
+As CIO looks back, s/he remembers an incident where the CEO had to have a closed-door meeting with CFO so that CEO would give CIO login credentials for a corporate system.
 CFO was skeptical about IT projects and was quick to make judgments about them.
 CFO was also double the age of the CIO and might have not understood/accepted why SmFedCon hired a young CIO at the company only in their 20s.
 In regards to the online employee portal, all these biases might have played a role in the CFO convincing the CEO that it was not feasible to start this project.

 Alternatives to Recommended Direction

 The 2 pages CIO chose to concentrate on stated what issues SmFedCon was having and how they could be solved through the online employee portal.
-The document did not have any alternatives to select from.
-It only listed that SmFedCon can create the online employee portal (1) using open source technologies, (2) CIO would guide the developers and vendors in the design and (3) CIO would manage its development.
+The document did not have many alternatives to select from.
+It only listed that SmFedCon can create the online employee portal (1) using open source technologies, (2) the CIO would guide the developers and vendors in the design and (3) CIO would manage its development.

-Although a decision-making process was followed but initially it did not result in the desired outcome.
+Although a decision-making process was followed initially it did not result in the desired outcome.
 As discussed earlier, while there are many reasons for this however establishing good relationships and getting buy-in would certainly have helped.
 Some of the other decision-making processes that could have helped include:

 - Nominal Group Technique – This technique could have been helpful in determining the various issues employees were having.
-Since the online employee portal was the CIO’s idea even though s/he had been with the company only for few a months versus other employees who had been around for a long time.
+Since the online employee portal was the CIO’s idea even though s/he had been with the company only for a few months versus other employees who had been around for a long time.
 This might have created some resentment towards the idea.
-The Nominal Group Technique could have helped to make idea generation and problem solving more collaborative.
+The Nominal Group Technique could have helped to make idea generation and problem-solving more collaborative.